vene/vene.github.io/content/blog/mirror.md

 very different at first sight, are deeply connected.
 In this post, we will explore these connections and demonstrate them in PyTorch.

-In particular, we show that mirror descent is equivalent to gradient descent on a reparametrized objective with straight-through gradients: replacing a constrained variable $x$ with $\sigma(u)$, but treating $\sigma$ as if it were the identity in the backward pass.
+In particular, we show that mirror descent is equivalent to gradient descent on a reparametrized objective with straight-through gradients: replacing a constrained variable $x$ with some squishing function $\sigma(u)$, but treating
+$\sigma$ as if it were the identity in the backward pass.

 **Outline.**